Skip to main content

 • Chocolate chips: Some will be folded into the cookie dough and we’ll add the rest on top when baking our cookies.

-pumpkin cookies on a wire rack
+Four baked pumpkin chocolate chip cookies cooling on a wire rack.

-How to make Healthy Pumpkin Protein Chocolate Chip COokies
+How to make Healthy Pumpkin Protein Chocolate Chip Cookies

 Preheat the oven to 350 F.